Rainwater Harvesting (Rain Barrels)

 - Take post-installation photos.

-- Send in completed and signed along with sales receipts and photos.
+- Complete online application and upload sales receipts and photos.

 - Receive a rebate.